Why Small Practices Face the Same HIPAA Exposure as Large Health Systems

 Access Controls (§164.312(a)(1))

 You must implement technical policies and procedures allowing only authorized persons to access ePHI.
-The four implementation specifications under this standard include:
+The four implementation specifications under this standard are:

 - Unique user identification (Required): Assign each user a unique name or number for tracking system activity.
 Shared login credentials are a direct violation of this requirement and among the easiest gaps for OCR to identify in audit logs.